 Undergraduate or High School Students Doing Research

-There will be a special poster session entitled “Undergraduate/High School Research” at the annual meeting on Tuesday, November 12.
-For the eleventh year, DPP will present an outstanding poster award to undergraduate students.
+There will be a special poster session entitled “Undergraduate/High School Research” at the annual meeting on Tuesday, November 17.
+For the thirteenth year, DPP will present an outstanding poster award to undergraduate students.
 This session provides an opportunity for students to present results from summer and thesis research, as well as meet other plasma physicists, such as junior and senior researchers, and students.

 Undergraduate or high school students should submit their abstracts as contributed posters following the abstract submission procedure as outlined above.
-In order to present in the Tuesday session please select from the 14.0 Sorting Categories.
+In order to present in the Tuesday session please select from the 14.0 sorting category.

 If you have questions about the Undergraduate/High School Poster Session, please contact Saralyn Stewart (email@example.com).